qzcool/startupideas/manuscript/chapter1.md

     2. India: [2013]2.75 million, [2018]5.2 million, 90% increase
     3. US: [2013]3.6 million, [2018]4.5 million, 25% increase
     4. Russian: [2013]1.3 million
+2. Build a mobile-responsive website, or even just a WeChat mini-program is surprisingly vital.
+Most Chinese prefer WeChat on mobile phones than anything on computers as their entrance to online information and service.
+3. Most successful Chinese programmers are making more, at least as much as, money than programmers from the developed countries.
+Local top tier internet companies are attracting more and more experienced talents from the Silicon Valley.

 ## 1. DevStickers in China
 [DevStickers](https://devstickers.com/) is a marketplace that sells stickers and t-shirts for Web Developer's favorite tools and technologies.
 According to my current awareness, there is currently no such marketplace in China.